Conference Discusses Constitutionalism and Human Rights in Tunisia

 The Maghreb Center held a conference on March 5, 2013, co-sponsored by the Protection Project of the Johns Hopkins University School of Advanced International Studies (SAIS), the International Council for Middle East Studies (ICMES), and the National Council on US-Arab Relations (NCUSAR), to examine the outcomes of the Islamist-led democratic transition in Tunisia.
 “Constitutionalism and Human Rights in Tunisia: the Islamist-Led Democratic Transition Post-Arab Spring” featured distinguished panelists from academia, the NGO community, the press, and think tanks.

 Dr. John Duke Anthony, the founding president and CEO of the National Council on US-Arab Relations, welcomed conference participants and introduced the event.
-During the opening remarks, Dr. Anthony invited the distinguished guests to comment on the building of a Tunisian democracy, noting that the outcome of the transition period in Tunisia “would not be US-inspired, or a US-created form of governance”, but, ” truly indigenous to Tunisia”.
+During the opening remarks, Dr. Anthony invited the distinguished guests to comment on the building of a truly “indigenous” Tunisian democracy.

 Dr. Isaam Saliba of the International Council for Middle Eastern Studies and an expert on Islamic Law at the Library of Congress added that the two primary issues are the economy and the role of religion.
 On the economy, Saliba noted that the four countries that deposed dictators (Egypt, Libya, Tunisia, and Yemen), continue to have great disparities in terms wealth distribution: “The poverty issue is a great factor [in] whatever is going to happen.
 Unless the leaders …have [a] solution to this issue, [poverty] is not going anywhere.”
 He echoed Mattar’s comments about the relationship between religion and the state, saying that religion “cannot be taken out of the equation in Muslim-majority Arab countries” and that the Arab world had a more “holistic idea” of state and religion: “the question should not be whether [the state] is Islamic or not…but what is an Islamic state?”
 He defined such a state: “Create a state committed to justice, and that is an Islamic state.”